White House moves forward on three arms sales to Taiwan, say sources | Malay Mail

 Notifications for the sale of other weapons systems, including large, sophisticated aerial drones, land-based Harpoon anti-ship missiles and underwater mines, to deter amphibious landings, have yet to reach Capitol Hill, but these were expected soon, the sources said.

-A State Department spokesman said: “As a matter of policy, the United States does not confirm or comment on proposed defence sales or transfers until they are formally notified to Congress.”
+A State Department spokesman said: “As a matter of policy, the United States does not confirm or comment on proposed defense sales or transfers until they are formally notified to Congress.”

+Chinese foreign ministry spokesman Zhao Lijian said US arms sales to Taiwan severely damaged China’s sovereignty and security interests, urging Washington to clearly recognise the harm they caused and immediately cancel them.

+“China will make a legitimate and necessary response according to how the situation develops,” Zhao told reporters in Beijing, without elaborating.

 Congressional backing for Taiwan